BBarardo/swapi-data-file-editor/README.md

-edits the files adding a line to each object
+Edits the files by adding a argument to each object (the image URL).

-TODO: Check with the scraper script the diferences between names and the png names, ex: vehicles (the / -> \_), missing images, and name changes
+A quick-fix to support the swapi project.